RoboSats/robosats/docs/_pages/contribute/07-donate.md

 We do not think RoboSats development should rely on donations in order to stay alive.
 The objective of the project is to generate enough revenue to cover for development, server, liquidity and promotional costs.
 The **best way to donate to RoboSats is to actively make use of the tool** and tell your friends.

-We do, however, get approached by very enthusiastic bitcoiners who want to boots RoboSats' development and longevity further.
-We very much appreciate these donations, specially since the platform is still very young and still runs at net loss.
+We do, however, get approached by very enthusiastic bitcoiners who want to boost RoboSats' development and longevity further.
+We very much appreciate these donations, especially since the platform is still very young and still runs at net loss.

 You can donate the following ways: